Oklahoma program

 Official source evidence

-The official Oklahoma City DPA guidelines say assistance may not exceed $18,000 with an additional $5,000 reserved for interest buydown, that buyers must stay at or below 80 percent of AMI and invest at least 1 percent of sales price, and that the loan is forgiven monthly at 1/120 after the first 60 days if the home remains the buyer's principal residence.
+The current Oklahoma City Homebuyer Assistance page still tells borrowers to call for an application or to schedule homebuyer education.
+The 2025 DPA guidelines say assistance may not exceed $18,000 with an additional $5,000 reserved for interest buydown, require income at or below 80 percent of AMI plus at least 1 percent borrower contribution, and forgive the loan monthly at 1/120 after the first 60 days if the home remains the buyer's principal residence.

 View official source